Litter boxes in schools hoax: United States

-In April 2022, a satirical post of a fake e-mail went viral, claiming that Kokomo High School in Indiana was allowing students identifying as animals to have "special accommodations and certain privileges", including litter boxes in bathrooms.
+In April 2022, a satirical post of a fake email went viral, claiming that Kokomo High School in Indiana was allowing students identifying as animals to have "special accommodations and certain privileges", including litter boxes in bathrooms.
 Associated Press reported that the post was shared more than 10,000 times.
 The school's principal confirmed the post was fake.
 In New York, administrators for Dansville Central School refuted litter box rumors after an Instagram post received thousands of views.
 Later in the same month, two Republican lawmakers in the Minnesota House of Representatives, Steve Drazkowski and Tim Miller, repeated debunked stories about schools providing litter boxes in a debate about a statewide student survey.
 School board candidates in Arkansas, Tennessee, and North Dakota also made unverified claims about litter boxes being provided in schools.

-In May 2022, during a televised debate on a bill in the Nebraska legislature, the Republican state senator Bruce Bostelman claimed that "schools are wanting to put litter boxes in the schools" for students who were furries.
+In March 2022, during a televised debate on a bill in the Nebraska legislature, the Republican state senator Bruce Bostelman claimed that "schools are wanting to put litter boxes in the schools" for students who were furries.
 A few hours after, the state senator retracted his claim and apologized, having gained backlash online.
 In Iowa, Republican state senator Tim Kraayenbrink said at a public forum that schools were putting litter boxes in schools for furries to use.
 He later said that he had not verified the claim was true prior to sharing it.
 By that same month, local school officials in Maine and Vermont had also dispelled litter box rumors.

-In June 2022, social media posts in Hannibal, Missouri, falsely claimed that the school district was placing water bowls and cat litter boxes in school restrooms and that the issue would be discussed at an upcoming board meeting.
-In response, the superintendent of the school board visited every bathroom in the district, and verified at the meeting that the rumors were untrue.
+In June 2022, social media posts in Hannibal, Missouri, falsely claimed that the school district there was placing water bowls and cat litter boxes in school restrooms and that the issue would be discussed at an upcoming board meeting.
+In response, the superintendent of the school board visited every bathroom in the district, and verified at the meeting that the rumors were false.

 In July 2022, administrators for Meade School District in South Dakota clarified in response to rumors that litter boxes would not be provided to students who self-identify as animals in response to rumors.
 In Maine, Republican Congressional candidate Ed Thelander repeated the hoax in an interview for a far-right website.
 When a clip of the interview circulated widely in the media in October, Thelander said, "I don't believe it now", and that he was unable to corroborate the rumors he had heard from others.

 In August 2022, rumors of litter boxes were directed at two high schools in South Carolina.
 Administrators for Horry County Schools said the rumors were part of a nationwide hoax and untrue.